 Dr. Levine wants to hear about what is happening in your life but does not actually provide psychological counseling for students.
 If you are prescribed medication through this service, we strongly recommend that, in addition, you pursue psychological counseling either on or off campus.
 Research shows that individuals do best when medication and counseling are used together.
 If you would like to make a counseling appointment with a counselor at the Health & Wellness Center or ask about an off-campus counseling referral, please call the Health and Wellness Center at 651-696-6275.

-You may cancel an appointment by calling our office at 651-696-6275 or via email.
-We require you cancel at least 24 hours in advance so someone else can use your appointment time.
-Not canceling an appointment 24 hours in advance may jeopardize your ability to continue to use this service.
+You may cancel you appointment by calling our office at 651-696-6275 or via email.
+We require you cancel at least 24 hours in advance so another student can utilize this appointment time.
+Appointments not canceled with the required 24 hour notice may jeopardize your ability to continue use of this service.

 If you feel you can’t wait until your next appointment to talk to Dr. Levine, call the Health & Wellness Center at 651-696-6275.
 A staff member will relay your message along with your phone number to Dr. Levine and he will attempt to get back to you within several days.

-If you feel you need to speak to a counselor immediately, contact Macalester Health & Wellness Center during the office hours.
+If you feel you need to speak to a counselor immediately, contact Macalester Health & Wellness Center during regular office hours.
 After hours or on weekends, contact Ramsey County Mental Health Crisis Program (24 hrs) at 651-266-7900.
 If you are in a life-threatening emergency situation, call 911 or go directly to the emergency room.